AmokSolderer/APC/DOC/PinMame.md

 ### Finding out which sounds are still missing

-After you have extracted most of the files, there'll be the point when only a few files are still missing and you need to find out it's numbers.
+After you have extracted most of the files, there'll be the point when only a few files are still missing and you need to find out their numbers.
 Of course you could still scan the Lisy log for unknown sound numbers, but in this stage it might be easier to use the 'Audio Debug Mode' of the APC.

 You can activate this mode in the game settings.
 To do this you have to press Advance for more than a second to enter the settings.
 Use Advance to change from system to game settings and press the start button to enter those.
 Use Advance to proceed to the 'Debug Mode' setting, then change it to 'AUDIO' by pressing the start button.
 Go to 'Exit Settings' by pressing Advance and the Start button to confirm.